konradrenner/jxattr/README.md

 jxattr
 ======

-java library for accessing extended file attributes (comments, tags, etc), defined by the freedesktop project
+Java library for accessing extended file attributes (comments, tags, etc), defined by the freedesktop project

 HowTo use the org.freedesktop.Attributes class for manipulating/read user attributes: